 Why Is It Trending?

-“Tiny Living” and “Tiny Homes” have become catchphrases for the Millennials.
+“Tiny Living” and “Tiny Homes” have become catchphrases for the millennials.
 In the last few years, the “Tiny Living Movement” has been trending on social media, but why has it gained so much popularity?
 The reason for that is multifold, with housing affordability being the most significant.

 It is a well-established fact that affordable housing options are few and far between for a lot of Americans.
 Irrespective of whether you buy a house or rent it, you’re likely to spend a significant chunk of your earning on accommodation, and the increasing income inequality is only adding to the problem.
-Moreover, not to mention the fact that policies for land use and American housing predominantly favour the wealthy.
+Moreover, not to mention the fact that policies for land use and American housing predominantly favor the wealthy.

 Tiny living serves as a much-needed means of addressing the housing affordability problem.
 How much does a small home cost, you may be wondering?
 Again, there isn’t one number that I can mention here.

-Although the majority of tiny homes cost somewhere between $35,000 and $45,000, it may go up to $80,000 and even as low as $1,500.
+Although the majority of tiny homes cost somewhere between $35,000 - $45,000, it may go up to $80,000 and even as low as $1,500.
 One thing is for sure - it costs significantly less than any standard single-family house.
 The median price of new homes in the US is almost $300,000, which is only one of the reasons why tiny living is trending today.

 With increased awareness about the environment and climate change, many people are transitioning away from excessive materialism.
 Apart from that, people are becoming more aware of the American cycle of debt.
 Lastly, it cannot be denied that small structures can be used as a practical way to provide a roof and shelter to the homeless and poor.